spree/spree/guides/content/user/payments/payment_methods.md

 * **Production** - Select if you want the payment gateway to appear on the customer-facing area of your store.
 * **Test** - Used by developers who are testing their Spree store, typically with our [test suite](/developer/testing.html).

-**3. Display**
+#### Display

 Select whether you want the payment method to appear on the Frontend or the Backend of your store, or both.

 The Frontend is the customer-facing area of your store, meaning that the payment method will display as a payment option to your customers during the checkout step.

 The Backend is the Admin Interface for your store.
-Users typically select this option when they want to make a payment option available to their internal staff but not to their end customers.
+Site administrators typically select this option when they want to make a payment option available to their internal staff but not to their end customers.
 For example, you might want to offer purchase orders as a payment option to customers on a one-off basis, but only if they contact one of your customer service representatives via email or telephone.

-**4. Active**
+#### Active

 Select "Yes" if you want the payment method to be active on your store.
 Select "No" if you want to create the payment method, but not present it on your store until a later point.

-**5. Name**
+#### Name

 Give the payment method a name.
 The value you enter will appear on the customer-facing area of your store, on the Payment page as seen below:

 ![Payment Method Name](/images/user/payments/payment_method_name.jpg)

-**6. Description**
+#### Description

 Add a description for the payment method.
 This field is optional and is only displayed to internal users and not to customers.

 Click "Update" once you've input the desired settings for your new payment method.

-**7. Additional Steps**

-Some payment methods may required an additional step to configure them for your store.
-For example, when you add the Braintree payment gateway you must provide

-$$$
-Insert screenshot of the additional info you need to add, and put in additional explanatory text above.
-$$$

 ### Add a Non-Supported Gateway

-It is possible to add a new payment gateway that is not included on the supported by default gateway [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways).
+It is possible to add a new payment gateway that is not included on the supported by default gateway [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways), but doing so is outside the scope of this tutorial.
+Please consult with your development team if you need this functionality.

-$$$
-Document how to do this
-$$$

 ## Edit a Payment Method